-Forty-two percent (42%) of voters nationwide now believe President Trump should be impeached and removed from office.
-The latest ScottRasmussen.com poll found that 44% disagree and 14% are not sure.
+The latest ScottRasmussen.com poll found that 48% of voters nationwide now believe President Trump should be impeached and removed from office.

-Twenty percent (20%) believe it is at least somewhat likely the president will be impeached and removed from office.
-Just 9% consider it Very Likely.
+Additionally, 34% of all voters now believe it is at least somewhat likely the president will be impeached and removed from office.
+That’s up 15 percentage points since early September.
+Still, just 12% consider it Very Likely.

-Thirty-eight percent (38%) of voters now believe the president is guilty of treason, a total that includes 64% of Democrats.
-Sixteen percent (16%) of Republicans agree, along with 31% of Independent voters.
+Thirty-nine percent (39%) of voters now believe the president is guilty of treason, a total that includes 69% of Democrats.
+Twelve percent (12%) of Republicans agree, along with 32% of Independent voters.

 We provide daily updates on the president’s job approval and the generic congressional ballot.
 We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, the Democratic Primaries, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).